 - 2.23 The National Planning Framework signals a move away from rigidly applied, blanket planning standards in relation to building design, in favour of performance based standards to ensure well-designed high quality outcomes.
 In particular, general blanket restrictions on building height or building separation distance that may be specified in development plans, should be replaced by performance criteria, appropriate to location. - 2.24 While it would not be appropriate for these Guidelines to indicate performance criteria for building height or building separation distance relative to location, it is recognised that there is a need for greater flexibility in order to achieve significantly increased apartment development in Ireland's cities.
-This will be subject to separate guidance to planning authorities with regard to the different types of location set out above and in the context of an approved National Planning Framework.
+This is subject to separate guidance to planning authorities with regard Urban Development and Building Heights, issued in December 2018.